Analysis | The double self-own of Republicans seeking fraud testimony from a conspiracy theorist

 In the context of American politics at the moment, though, this tendency is problematic.
 What we’ve seen repeatedly since last year’s election is individuals sifting through enormous amounts of information related to the election and looking for patterns — patterns that they often find.
 After all, that was the task they had set for themselves: find the evidence of fraud in this set of documents or data.
 And, lo, they found the fraud, just as you might have found that letter.
 Another success for human pattern-seeking!

 The problem, obviously, is that all of this fraud-seeking has yielded precisely no evidence of rampant fraud in the election.
-It’s safe to say that, thanks to the combination of the Internet and the prominence of the claims in the national conversation, there has never been an election subjected to so much scrutiny as last year’s.
-But even with that, even with actual experts looking and even with amateurs digging in, nothing has turned up besides the equivalent of “well, if you look at these dots running along here, you can see how it sort of forms an L.”
+It’s safe to say that, thanks to the combination of the Internet and the prominence of the claims in the national conversation, there has never been an election subjected to as much scrutiny as last year’s.
+But even with that, even with actual experts looking and amateurs digging in, nothing has turned up besides the equivalent of, “Well, if you look at these dots running along here, you can see how it sort of forms an L.”

 On Thursday morning, the House Oversight and Reform Committee held a hearing to consider some of these efforts.
 In particular, the committee focused on the “audit” of votes in Arizona’s Maricopa County, a review run by an active fraud conspiracy theorist and that served mostly to elevate various allegations that were quickly debunked.
 It was a very tangible demonstration of the find-a-letter effect, dropping scores of believers into a situation where they were tasked specifically with finding the fraud they believed existed.